 As it happens, Strepsiades’ son ends up being a much better student and Socrates says that his teaching is a success.
 Believing that his son can now persuade anyone to believe anything, Strepsiades then refuses to pay all his son’s debtors.
 However, his miscreant son then argues that he should have every right to beat his father and mother.
 Strepsiades then turns on the school for what kind of a human being it his son into and he — naturally — decides to burn it down.
 But instead, he fears his son and realizes that he would have no one left to argue for him, so he simply resigns himself to paying off the debts.

 Menaechmi, a play written by Plautus, is considered to be his best work.
-Told and retold over time, most prominently by Shakespeare as “A Comedy of Errors,” the play uses the familiar plot of mistaken identity, with the twin sons of Moschus, Menaechmus, and Sosicles.
+Told and retold over time and most prominently by Shakespeare as “A Comedy of Errors,” the play uses the familiar plot of mistaken identity, with the twin sons of Moschus, Menaechmus, and Sosicles.
 Moschus leaves on a business trip and takes Menaechmus with him.
-Menaechmus is abducted while on the journey and he is never seen again.
-Sosoicles is then renamed Menaechmus of Syracuse.
-And this is where things get really confusing.
+Menaechmus is abducted while on the journey, and he is never seen again.
+Sosoicles is then renamed Menaechmus of Syracuse, and this is where things get really confusing.

-The men then leave to have some drinks in the city.
+The men then leave to have drinks in the city.

 Peniculus then really throws a monkey wrench into things, taking revenge by telling the wife of Menaechmus all about the stolen shawl.

-Then he is approached by a furious Peniculus, who is still angry about not being included in the original meal.
-Finally the two twin brothers manage to run into each other and realize what has happened.
-Menaechmus then decides to sell all his belongings — including his wife — in order to go live with his long-lost brother.
+At this point, he is approached by a furious Peniculus, who is still angry about not being included in the original meal.
+Finally, the two twin brothers manage to run into each other and realize what has happened.
+Menaechmus then decides to sell all his belongings– including his wife–in order to go live with his long-lost brother.

 The Birds, another classic by Aristophanes, was first performed at the City of Dionysia in 414 BC and took second prize at the festival that year.
 The play was seen as a perfectly-realized fantasy with stunning mimicry of birds as well as beautiful songs.
 One of the oldest surviving plays of Aristophanes, this is also one of the most widely studied throughout history.